eliasffyksen/MiniSnakes/README.md

 ![Snaie Image](imgs/snake-encoding.drawio.svg)

-The cruisal part of this code is the encoding of the snake state.
-As any computer scientist worth his or her salt should know: "It's all about the data, baby!".
+The crucial part of this code is the encoding of the snake state.
+As any computer Scientists worth his or her salt should know: It's all about the data, baby!

 We want the encoding to be a matrix such that if displayed with `plt.imshow` it shows a playable game of snake.
 It also needs to encode all of the information needed to play snake in a manner that makes it easy to update.

-For this reason we will encode the state as a matrix of integers where every open cell in the game is 0, the tail of the snake is 1, every cell of the snake increases with 1 towards the head and the food is -1.
+For this reason, we will encode the state as a matrix of integers where every open cell in the game is 0, the tail of the snake is 1, every cell of the snake increases with 1 towards the head and the food is -1.
 So; for a snake of size N, the tail will be 1 and the head will be N.

-Secondly we will be using a slightly odd encoding for actions.
-Instead of the traditional `[up, right, down, left]` encoding we will be steeling the the action encoding from the article [Teaching a computer how to play Snake with Q-Learning]( https://towardsdatascience.com/teaching-a-computer-how-to-play-snake-with-q-learning-93d0a316ddc0) by Jason Lee.
+Secondly, we will be using a slightly odd encoding for actions.
+Instead of the traditional `[up, right, down, left]` encoding we will be stealing the action encoding from the article [Teaching a computer how to play Snake with Q-Learning]( https://towardsdatascience.com/teaching-a-computer-how-to-play-snake-with-q-learning-93d0a316ddc0) by Jason Lee.
 This encoding is `[left, straight, right]` relative to the current snake direction.
-This is slightly harder to play for a human, but every action is always a valid action since you can't go backwards.
+This is slightly harder to play for a human, but every action is always a valid action since you can't go backward.

 # Code

-With an absolute banger of an encoding in place we can pick up where we left off and get into the trenches of actually writing code.
+With an absolute banger of encoding in place, we can pick up where we left off and get into the trenches of actually writing code.

-## Getting current position
+## Getting the current position

 ![Getting the positions](imgs/snake-get-pos.drawio.svg)

-The first thing to do is to get the current and previous possition of the snake head.
+The first thing to do is to get the current and previous position of the snake head.
 We can do this with the `topk(2)`, since the head of the snake is always the largest int and the previous head is the second largest.
-The only problem we have is that the `topk` method works along one dimention at a time.
-For this reason we need to `flatten()` the tensor first, get the topk then use the forementioned `unravel_index` to convert it back to a 2d index.
-At last we want to turn them into tensors so that we can do math on them as well.
+The only problem we have is that the `topk` method works along one dimension at a time.
+For this reason, we need to `flatten()` the tensor first, gets the topk then use the aforementioned `unravel_index` to convert it back to a 2d index.
+At last, we want to turn them into tensors so that we can do the math on them as well.

 ```python
 positions = snake.flatten().topk(2)[1]